yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 * carry interest

-Carry is a percentage of a fund’s profits that fund managers get to keep on top of their management fees.
+Carry is a percentage of a fund's profits that fund managers get to keep on top of their management fees.

 * pull the plug （撤资）